 Interestingly, in the English language, the word accountability is often linked or even proceeded by the word ‘taking’.
 So, taking accountability, literally means that, an active appropriation effort, not passive receiving.
-Unlike ‘empowerment’, or being empowered, that always sounds as something you get form somewhere.
+Unlike ‘empowerment’, or being empowered, that always sounds as something you get from somewhere.

 The cure for accountability holes, Bermudas and Chernobyls, is pure Occupy-The-Street activism.
 Bring the tent and occupy the space.
-Chances are the people in the 10th floor with the organization charts have no clue as to what to do with those accountability holes, that is why (sadism excluded) they have not put names and bodies and reporting lines.
+Chances are the people on the 10th floor with the organization charts have no clue as to what to do with those accountability holes, that is why (sadism excluded) they have not put names and bodies and reporting lines.

 In organizational life there is a surprising lack of Horror Vacui (fear of empty space).
 Ideas and potential projects can be left wandering around, nomadic visitors, always avoiding those accountability holes which remain, oh, well, a hole.

 There is however a possibility that, at some point, somewhere with decision power, the tolerance reaches a threshold point and the territory becomes occupied by decree.
-Be careful what you may wish to, be waiting for, you might get it.
+Be careful what you may wish to be waiting for, you might get it.
 But in many cases this is only happening because the power holder suffers in fact from Horror Vacui and can’t stand the hole.
 Not to draw disrespectful parallels but, in my previous life as a psychiatrist, Horror Vacui was a feature of seriously ill schizophrenic paintings in which every single inch of a canvas given to patients to express themselves by drawing stuff, gets completely filled in.
 No inch left blank.
 Only schizophrenic patients master that.

 I am told often of an ill constructed mixture of prudence and respect, avoiding stepping into somebody else shoes, as justification for not ‘stepping in’.
 But the problem is that those shoes are nobody’s, and, very often, they have not even been taken, ever, out of their box.